 My name is Susan and I am a sexual abuse survivor.

 My story began many, many moons before I was even born simply because I was born to two very wounded individuals.
 My abuse story begins at the tender age of 3 1/2 with my uncles.
 Call it being at the wrong place at the wrong time.
-They had teamed up on me, terrifying me and did horrific things to me, threatening to hurt my mother, grandma and siblings if I ever told.
-To solidify my silence they repeatedly dunked me under in the pond were they had violated me.
+They had teamed up on me, terrifying me and did horrific things to me, threatening to hurt my mother, grandma, and siblings if I ever told.
+To solidify my silence they repeatedly dunked me under in the pond where they had violated me.
 I swore never to tell.
 They finally let me go.

 My uncles tormented and abused me for more years than I can remember.
 The woods, the chicken coop, under the stairs, the basements, just about anywhere.

-My grandma told me, “It was man that was hurting me not God.”
+My grandma told me, “It was a man that was hurting me not God.”
 I stayed quiet.
 I was 14 when my uncle last abused me, and at 15 I turned my father in to my school counselor.
 I was taken out of the home, put into foster care.
 There was a trial, my father pled guilty.
 He was ordered to go to counseling and to stop drinking, for he claimed every time he abused me he was drunk.
 I remained in foster care away from mother, my siblings, and my grandmother.
 It all came true, it happened just like dad said it would.